leric2/GROMORA-harmo/contributions.md

 ## Code editing
-To contribute to the code, please follow the next steps in order to keep things clean and ordered:
+If you want to contribute significantly to the code, please follow the next steps in order to keep things clean and ordered:

 ### If it's your first contribution: